-The commitment
+B. The commitment

 - 8. At the Earth Summit in Rio de Janeiro in 1992, the international community endorsed Agenda 21 as a master plan to achieve sustainable development.
-Together with the Habitat Agenda the global plan of action on human settlements issues adopted by the international community at the Habitat II Conference in 1996 Agenda 21 marked the turning point in international efforts to promote sustainable development, which was no longer seen as a demonstration of good will but a necessity.
-The governments further restated their commitment towards a sound and fair world in the new millennium through their commitment to meeting the Millennium Development Goals by 2020. - 9.
+Together with the Habitat Agenda, the global plan of action on human settlements issues adopted by the international community at the Habitat II Conference in 1996, Agenda 21 marked a turning point in international efforts to promote sustainable development, which was no longer seen as a demonstration of good will but a necessity.
+Governments further restated their commitment to a sound and fair world in the new millennium through their commitment to meeting the Millennium Development Goals by 2020. - 9.
 The objective of sustainable development is a key element in all these global agendas.
-Their recommendations, commitments and areas of action vary widely, however, reducing the vulnerability of people and communities at risk from the threats of natural and human-caused disasters is common throughout.
+Their recommendations, commitments and areas of action vary widely, but they all share the goal of reducing the vulnerability of people and communities at risk from the threats of natural and human-caused disasters.
 The damage caused by disasters is staggering.
-The loss of life and property poses severe constraints upon sustainable development.
-Therefore the reduction of vulnerabilities and the protection of citizens and assets from the impacts of disasters should be an indispensable part of national plans and strategies for sustainable development.
-It is equally imperative, particularly in developing countries, to grasp the opportunities during post-crisis recovery periods to ensure an effective transition to sustainable development.
+The loss of life and property imposes severe constraints upon sustainable development.
+The reduction of vulnerabilities and the protection of citizens and assets from the impacts of disasters should therefore be an indispensable part of national plans and strategies for sustainable development.
+It is equally imperative, particularly in developing countries, to grasp the opportunities during post-crisis recovery periods to ensure an effective transition to sustainable development. - 10.
+As the lead agency within the United Nations system for coordinating activities in the field of human settlements, UN-Habitat is also the focal point for implementing the Habitat Agenda.
+UN Habitat is mandated through the Habitat Agenda to take the lead in disaster mitigation and post-crisis rehabilitation capabilities in human settlements.
+Its activities contribute to the overall objective of the United Nations to reduce poverty and promote sustainable development within the context of a rapidly urbanizing world.
+Through the Global Campaign on Secure Tenure and the Global Campaign on Urban Governance, UN-Habitat promotes the concepts of inclusion, participation and sustainability in the human settlements context.
+These overarching issues are also reflected in supporting sustainable, people-centred solutions in disaster management.